varemenos/verepo/README.md

 	│   └── modules
 	│       ├── _*.scss

 Where `style.scss` is the main stylesheet of your project and `verepo` is the verepo library folder.
-Now all you have to do is to import the parts of verepo you want to use inside of style.scss and then use them with `include`.
+Now all you have to do is to import the parts of verepo you want to use inside of `style.scss` and then use them with `@include`.

-__example #1__
+__example #1:__

 ```scss
 @import "verepo/generic/_box-sizing";